fkmiec/goscript/README.md

 ToPath: one/two/three
 ```

-You can add other packages to the util/Imports file and recompile for those you use frequently.
+**NOTE** - The built-in imports map can be augmented from an imports.json file in the project directory.
+If you require a third-party package, `goscript --goget [package name]` will add the package to the go.mod file as well as the imports.json file.
 You can also modify the pkg alias (ie. the key in the map) to allow you to use a shorter alias (e.g. "re" instead of "regexp").

 This feature has no impact on code supplied in files (either through --file or using a shebang in a script).

 ### Use --file to Pass a Source File

 Go scripts are ultimately just go code.
 At minimum, that requires a main function, package declaration and imports.
-For simple one-liners, **goscript** will help assemble a boilerplate go source file.
-For more complex scripts, **goscript** assumes you will provide a complete go source file.
+For short scripts passed with the --code option, **goscript** will help assemble a boilerplate go source file.
+For more complex scripts read in using the --file option, **goscript** assumes you will provide a complete go source file.
 The file may include, for example, variables, structs and other functions besides main.
 The --template option can be specified to have **goscript** provide a boilerplate source file to start from.

-Once you have a source file, you can use the --file option to pass it to **goscript** and have it compiled and placed in the project and on the PATH so it is immediately executable.
+Once you have a source file, you can use the --file option to pass it to **goscript** to have it compiled and placed in the project and on the PATH so it is immediately executable.

 For example, if you have this source file named "gofind.go":